mbezjak/vhdllab/README.md

 Additional documentation is available at: https://github.com/mbezjak/vhdllab/wiki

 ## License
 Project uses Apache license version 2.0.
-Check LICENSE file for more info.
+Check LICENSE and NOTICE files for more info.